jensonp/project-steam-engine/backend-deep-dive-fixed.md

   Only Major GC (Mark-Sweep-Compact) can collect it
 ```

-**In the backend**: The `similarityIndex` Map and its 540,000+ `SimilarGame` objects are promoted to OldSpace during startup (they survive the first 2 GC cycles during `loadData()`).
+**In the backend**: The `similarity​Index` Map and its 540,000+ `Similar​Game` objects are promoted to OldSpace during startup (they survive the first 2 GC cycles during `load​Data()`).
 They become immortal residents of OldSpace, consuming ~50MB permanently but causing zero GC overhead during steady-state operation.

 ### 30.4 Object Finalization -- When Objects Die